-Remember that a return outing, such as going out to shop and then back to work, counts as two trips.
+Remember that a return outing, such as going out to shop and then back to work, counts as two trips (provided mode is not walk).
 Each of these trips must be inserted separately.

 Inserting a single trip is applicable when a person remembers that they made a detour that qualifies as a separate trip.